 Reach also happens to be the newest addition to the empire.
 A frontier land, home to the Tacketies – upstarts and brigands to the empire, revolutionaries to the locals.
 A faction that grew weary of the totalitarian rule.
 This is of no significance to the player, who is but the humble captain of an unaligned ship.
 Unless of course, they want it to be….

 Gameplay consists primarily of navigating your ship through a cosmic maze of wild, fantastic landscapes.
 Exploring the terrifying horrors and breathtaking wonders it has to offer.
 Combating marauders, dissidents and local fauna.
 That is only part of the experience though.
 The real strength of the game lies in its storytelling chops.
 The exquisite narrative plays as much a part in immersion, as the visual design; perhaps even more significantly, one can argue.

 With the combined might of story and exploration, Sunless Skies manages to offer an adventure of epic proportions.
 The player decides who their captain was, by creating for them a backstory.
 Then they decide who they want their captain to be, A trader, a soldier, a revolutionary, or perhaps an explorer, troublemaker or simply an adventurer.

 Each level up, the player gets a point to assign a faucet – A perk point essentially, for boosting stats, but it is a more involving process.
 For each faucet also adds to the captain a fragment of their supposed history.
 A betrayal, a lost love.
 Victories won and lost.
 This is a perfect example of how the game maintains both RPG driven gameplay and text-based storytelling, resulting in an unbroken narrative.

 Ultimately, an experience lived is better than an experience told.
-The best way I can honor Sunless Skies is by recommending it to you, dear reader.
+The best way I can honour Sunless Skies is by recommending it to you, dear reader.
 This is a story worthy of your time.
 Go and live through it.